How to Find Weight Loss Motivation (again)

 The tech industry perpetuates that it’s because we don’t “eat according to our DNA”.
 We require needlessly complicated 24/7 monitoring with unreliable devices and unnecessary personalized nutrition plans.

-Commercial weight loss programs spend millions on advertising to convince us that it’s because individuals lack willpower.
+Commercial weight loss programs spend millions on advertising to convince us that “perfect” is obtainable and it’s because individuals lack willpower.

 What if it’s more intuitive than all of this?